TDG-Platform/docs/ENVI_SpectralIndex.md

 ### Outputs

-The following table lists the Spectral Index task outputs.
+The following table lists all the tasks outputs.

 | Name              | Required | Description                              |
 | ----------------- | :------: | ---------------------------------------- |